-Large and small animal science offer hands on activities working with all types of agriculture animals including cattle, horses, sheep, swine, and common pets such as dogs, cats, and rabbits.
-These two courses go in depth on each of the animals and also offer local field trips of farms and businesses that specialize in those areas. that specialize in those areas guite last and the material is preparing them for their courses in college or technical school in the veterinary field.
+That specialize in those areas Dairy science is a NTC dual credit and science elec-tive course that focuses on dairy cattle, from the basic anatomy and nutrition, to managing dairy herds.
+In veterinary science, stu-dents also receive NTC dual credit for veterinary medical terminology as well as learn-ing hands on activities involving veterinary medi-cine.
+This course is very challenging as the pacing is quite fast and the material is preparing them for their quite fast and the material is preparing them for their courses in college or technical school in the veterinary field.
 Ag business/leadership is a new course that was devel-oped at the end of last year oped at the end of last year combining previous courses taught, but weren't offered every year due to scheduling.
-Students will learn the basics of an agri-business, begin planning their own agr-busi ness, and develop leadership plans for a management team.
+Students will learn the basics of an agri-business, begin planning their own agr-busi-ness, and develop leadership plans for a management team. team.